MultiSafepay/laravel-api/README.md

 ```

 ## Configuration
-Set the following environment variables in your `.env` file:
+In your `.env` file, set the following environment variables:

 - `MULTISAFEPAY_APIKEY`

-Set this to your API key, which can be found within [MultiSafepay Control](https://docs.multisafepay.com/tools/multisafepay-control/get-your-api-key/)
+Set this to your [site API key](https://docs.multisafepay.com/docs/sites#site-id-api-key-and-security-code):

 - `MULTISAFEPAY_ENVIRONMENT`

-Set this to `live` or `test` depending on if you want to process transactions on our LIVE or TEST platform.
+Set this to `live` or `test` depending on whether you want to process transactions on our LIVE or TEST platform.

-## Example Usage
+## Example
-The transaction api can be used in three ways;
+You can use the transaction API in 3 ways:
 ```PHP
 //Using helper function
 $transaction = multisafepayTransactionManager('apikey', 'environment')->get('id');